-This method performs well when the target distribution does not have too many dimensions and approximately the same scale in each dimension.
-However, when there are many dimensions, it becomes exponentially harder to guess the right direction, and the method may take very long to converge; when there are dimensions that are at very different scales, then there may be no ρ that is good for all dimensions.
+This method performs well when the target distribution does not have too many dimensions and the scale along various dimensions is approximately the same.
+However, with more dimensions, it becomes exponentially harder to guess the right direction, and the method may take very long to converge; when there are dimensions that are at very different scales, then there may be no $\rho$ that is good for all dimensions.

-A.2.2 METROPOLIS WITHIN GIBBS (MWG)
+A.2.2.
+Metropolis Within Gibbs (MWG)

-Metropolis Within Gibbs is a simple extension of RWM that allows various coordinate sub-blocks to have different scales.
-It is simple to sample each sub-block iteratively, conditional on the others, much like running several RWM within a Gibbs sampling framework.
+Metropolis Within Gibbs is a simple extension of RWM that allows sub-blocks of coordinates to have different scales.
+It is simple to sample each sub-block iteratively, conditional on the others, much like running several RWM f Gibbs sampling framework.
 This method also reduces the number of dimensions sampled at each step.
 The drawback is that more samples are needed.

-Precisely speaking, instead of sampling all dimensions of vector x simultaneously, write it in terms of sub-vectors $x = \begin{pmatrix} x_2 \\ x_2 \\ \vdots \\ x_n \end{pmatrix}$.
+Precisely speaking, instead of sampling all dimensions of vector x simultaneously, write it in terms of sub-vectors

+$$x = \begin{pmatrix} x_1 \\ x_2 \\ \vdots \\ x_k \end{pmatrix}$$ .
 Each sub-vector may represent several coordinates.
-Initialize x^0 arbitrarily and for $t \ge 1$, sample
+Initialize $x^0$ arbitrarily and for $t \ge 1$ , sample